 In a nutshell, other competitors for the DeFi are currently far away as they either lack a healthy developer base (IOST) or true decentralization and thus core benefits of the blockchain (EOS).
 Some simply lack both.
 This raises the general question, whether DeFi can also be replicated on the most famous blockchain protocol.
 Contrary to popular belief, dApps are indeed possible on Bitcoin but programming them is much more complex.

 It is very important to note that the fuel keeping DeFi running is ETH and DAI.
 The Ethereum-native Ether is needed to pay for blockchain transaction fees and it is also the easiest cryptocurrency to convert into other currencies.
-DAI is a layer 2 creation on the Ethereum blockchain and offers the benefits of a stablecoin: being fully decentralized, synthetically pegged to the USD and thus inherently less volatile.
+DAI, a token generated on top of the Ethereum blockchain, offers the benefits of a stablecoin: being fully decentralized, synthetically pegged to the USD and thus inherently less volatile.
 A major driver behind the success has been the ability to circulate DAI between different DeFi protocols and to use it as a unit of account on these dApps.

 What are now the core benefits of DeFi?

 DeFi is built on top of a blockchain.
-Often the blockchain is referred to as a general infrastructure layer, consequently, DeFi can be viewed as a cluster of second layer applications.
+Often the blockchain is referred to as a general infrastructure layer, consequently, DeFi can be viewed as a cluster dApps on top of this infrastructure.
 This allows DeFi to inherent the core property of decentralization.
 It is important to note, that this only holds if the blockchain itself is decentralized.
 Fulfilling this pre-condition, the core benefits of opening finance are shared with the core benefits of blockchain:

 - True decentralization allows censorship resistance, worldwide participation regardless of social status and dispenses trusted third parties.